 The Indigenous Mapping Workshop training and presentations will be conducted only in English.
 All participants should be able to speak and understand English.
 We are working on different language availabilities for future Indigenous Mapping Workshop events.
 If you are interested in helping us with curriculum translation, please contact us at firstname.lastname@example.org.

-The Indigenous Mapping Workshop is funded by our generous partners and sponsors.
-If your organization is interested in partnering or sponsoring the next Indigenous Mapping Workshop, please contact our sponsorship team to get more information.
+Indigenous Mapping Workshops are funded by our generous partners and sponsors.
+If your organization is interested in partnering with or sponsoring the next Indigenous Mapping Workshop, please contact our sponsorship team to get more information.

 What are the accommodations for the event?

-Apart from organizers, trainers, speakers, and press, participants who attend the Indigenous Mapping Workshop are expected to participate for all four days due to the limited seats and high demand of participation.
+Apart from organizers, trainers, speakers, and press, participants who attend an Indigenous Mapping Workshop are expected to participate for all the days due to the limited seats and high demand of participation.

 Do I need to have a background in GIS?

-The Indigenous Mapping Workshop offer different training streams for each of the tools, from beginner to advance.
+The Indigenous Mapping Workshop offers different training streams for each of the tools, from beginner to advanced.
 We seek to create accessible programming for all levels and experiences.
 If you have any concerns or would like to know what to expect at the workshop, please feel free to contact us.
 We would be more than happy to help you out!

-Please contact us no later than July 31st, 2018 to request services or other accommodations for special needs.
+Please contact us to request services or other accommodations for special needs.
 If you have dietary restrictions, please be sure to mark them in detail on the space provided on the application form when you register.